bbauska/Anti-Project2025/anti.md

 in day care experience higher rates of anxiety, depression, and neglect as well as poor educational and developmental outcomes.
 Instead of providing universal day care, funding should go to parents either to offset the cost of staying home with a child or to pay for familial, in-home childcare.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24] CDC
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

+<h3>CDC</h3>
-Project 2025 called the CDC “the most incompetent and arrogant agency in the federal government.”
+<p>Project 2025 called the CDC “the most incompetent and arrogant agency in the federal
+government.”
 “COVID-19 exposed the Centers for Disease Control and Prevention (CDC) as perhaps the most incompetent and arrogant agency in the federal government.
 CDC continually misjudged COVID-19, from its lethality, transmissibility, and origins to treatments.
 We were told masks were not